 PSHE is an integral part of learning by developing confidence, responsibility and good relationships in preparation for playing an active role as citizens.

-The children also receive daily tuition in learning to read through a systematic phonics approach – they are also heard to read individually and within small groups which allows the children to practise the skills they are being equipped with and begin to have the opportunity to read to learn and not just learn to read.
-The reading scheme we use at Exhall is The Oxford Reading Tree, but this is accompanied by the children’s choices from the school library each week.
+The children are also heard to read individually and within small groups which allows the children to practise the skills they are being equipped with and begin to have the opportunity to read to learn and not just learn to read.
+We have no specific reading scheme at Exhall and the children have the opportunity to choose a variety of books at their level.
+This is accompanied by the children’s choices from the school library each week.
+We also have a variety of style of books – i.e. large print, braille etc to ensure all our children can learn to enjoy books.

 The children are also supported through home learning as they are asked to practise their reading at home each day and also to rehearse their spelling and sentence skills each day.